fabianmartins/alienattack.workshop/README.md

 1. The resource to be added on API Gateway must have the name `topxstatistics`.
 2. The resource will execute a HTTP GET, passing the querystring sessionId, which will hold the session id provided by the consumer of the API.
+   * Something likke `<api>/topxstatistics?sessionId=<session id>`
-3. The API Gateway will be integrated to the Lambda Function that you are going to create, and that is going to compute the player's performance.
+3. The API Gateway request will be integrated to the Lambda Function that you are going to create, that going to compute the player's performance.
 The excerpt of code that we have is the one below:

 ~~~
 const computeStatisticsForSession = function(sessionId,callback) {